purnima143/Kurakoo/README.md

 - **Tools & Technologies**: React, MongoDB, Express, NodeJS

 - **Project Management Tools**: Trello, Git/Github, Markdown (Documentation)

+## Flow of the site

+## General Guidelines
+ - Before working on any issue kindly go through the instructions given in the [contributing](CONTRIBUTING.md) and readme file carefully.
+ - For each issue, a detailed explanation is mentioned in issue ticket itself, for more details refer to [figma design](https://www.figma.com/file/1gYZlafa8bUZu61ji10unF/Kurakoo?node-id=0%3A1).
+ - While making any component, make sure that the code for the all generalised/common components must be kept in [src->components->common](src/components/common) folder.
+ - Kindly keep the source code in the [src->components](src/components/) folder while making the specific components.
+] - Please make sure to adhere to the folder structure of the project.

+We will also be working on adding more features to the Project.

 ## Learning Resources 🧰